Scala-Dev/exp-python2-sdk/README.md

 **`exp.stop()`**

-Stops the sdk instance, cancels its listeners, and stops all network connections.
+Stops the sdk instance, cancels its listeners, and stops all socket connections.

 ```python
 exp = exp_sdk.start(**options)